White Bean and Chorizo Chili with Cornbread Crust and Cheese

 Make the White Chili and Chorizo Filling:

-- Add the chorizo, beans, green chilies, and tomatoes to the pan.
-Bring the mixture to a simmer, lower the heat, and cook for 5 minutes, stirring frequently, until much of the liquid has evaporated.
+- Add the green chilies, tomatoes, and salsa verde to the pan, stirring to combine.
+Bring the mixture to a simmer, lower the heat, and cook for 20 – 25 minutes, stirring frequently, until much of the liquid has evaporated.
 You want the chili to be thick and saucy – not dry, but also not soupy.

-- Remove the pan from the heat and stir in the cheese, cilantro, and lime juice.
-Stir to combine, then scoop into a deep 9-inch square baking dish.
+- Remove the pan from the heat and stir in the cilantro.
+Taste and add more salt if you like.
+Scoop the chili into a deep 9-inch square baking dish.

-Make the cornmeal topping and bake the pie:
+Make the cornmeal toppping and bake the pie:

-- In a large bowl, add the flour, cornmeal, sugar, salt, baking powder, and baking soda.
-Stir with a wire whisk to combine.
+- Add the cornmeal, flour, sugar, salt, and baking powder to a medium size bowl and stir with a wire whisk to combine.

-Add the eggs, milk, and vegetable oil to a separate bowl, add the buttermilk, egg, and melted butter.
-Whisk to combine.
-Pour into the dry ingredients and stir with a rubber spatula or wooden spoon just until all the dry ingredients are moistened and there are very few lumps.
+Add the eggs, milk, and vegetable oil to a separate bowl or large measuring cup and whisk to break up the eggs and combine.
+Pour into the dry ingredients and stir with a rubber spatula or wooden spoon just until smooth.